Thoughtpost is a preferred supplier to the Australian Government.

 As a former senior Victorian public service executive Tony is experienced in developing and implementing major policy initiatives, program management and corporate services.
 He established and ran the public sector governance program at the Victorian Public Sector Commission from 2008 to 2015.

-He is currently Chair of Neami National, TAFE Gippsland, Victorian Regulations and Qualifications Authority, Mental Health and Wellbeing Australia Ltd, and Moreland Affordable Housing Ltd.
+He is currently Chair of Neami National and a member of the boards of the Victorian TAFE Association, Box Hill TAFE, Victorian Regulations and Qualifications Authority, Mental Health and Wellbeing Australia Ltd and Melbourne Forum.

 He is also a member of the Audit & Risk Committee for the Commission of Children and Young People.